Child Custody Issues

 Once again, it is the welfare of the child which is “paramount”.
 Is a planned move in the child’s best interests?
 Just moving and worrying about legal outcomes later can be expensive and risky – courts have ordered children to be brought back to the original area while a decision is made, and have the power to punish a parent who breaches court orders without a good excuse.

 There are three ways agreements or decisions are made:

 A parenting plan is not an enforceable agreement, but if the parties subsequently are in court, the court will have regard to the terms of the parenting plan.
 Consent orders are obtained by a joint application to the court, without any actual attendances in court.
 They have the same legal effect as orders made by a judicial decision.
 They can also be obtained at any stage during court proceedings.

 A judicial decision is obviously the most expensive way of resolving matters, but it takes two to make an agreement.
 Going to court may be the only available option.

 Because no family situations are ever identical, relying on gossip or even past experience can be asking for trouble.
 If you need advice, guidance or help, the Ryan Murdoch O’Regan’s Family Law Team is there for you – you can rely on our expertise and experience to put you on the right track.

-Attending a 30 minute initial consultation, at any of our local offices or by telephone, is the essential first step.
+Attending an initial consultation, at any of our local offices or by telephone, is the essential first step.

 The initial consultation provides you with an opportunity to meet your dedicated lawyer, discuss issues, identify your options, map solutions and provide an estimate of costs.
 Our initial consultations also provide the perfect opportunity to have a no obligation, confidential discussion about your family law matter.